Much ADO About Taxes

 Avoid:

 Tax strategies may focus on reducing or eliminating capital gains exposure altogether.
-The first example of this is when investors may choose to hold highly appreciated assets so they can pass through a taxable estate and receive a step-up in basis.
+The first example of this is when investors choose to hold certain highly appreciated assets so they can pass through a taxable estate and receive a step-up in basis.

 Common lifetime strategies include borrowing against their portfolios to generate liquidity without selling and triggering taxes, gifting appreciated assets to lower‑income family members who are unlikely to owe capital gains tax, and using options strategies to manage risk or monetize positions without selling.
 Less common strategies available to founders and early-stage investors may allow eligible shareholders to exclude substantial capital gains on investments in qualified small businesses.